mvinet99/BrainReg/README.md

 ## Usage:

+Interface.ipynb is the script the user will use to run the project and have outputs displayed.

-Pipeline.ipynb simulates steps of the pipeline
+Pipeline.ipynb simulates steps of the pipeline.

 DataPreview.ipynb visualizes all the data we have available.